-There are may roof design and roofing material options available on the market today.
-To decide what configuration fits best for your home or facility, you will need to work with a reputable roofing company to decide what’s important to you.
+With all the options of roof designs and roofing materials available on the market today, you will need to work with a reputable roofing company to decide what’s important to you.

 Gable roof design